William Morrow (physician): Early life

 Bill Morrow was born at East Maitland, New South Wales, the only child of Arthur John Morrow and Helonar (née Harkin).

 Morrow attended Newington College (1919–1921) and was cox of the school's First VIII that won the Head of the River regatta in 1921.
 In the same year, he won the Wigram Allen Scholarship, awarded by Sir George Wigram Allen, for general proficiency, with Hubert Cunliffe-Jones receiving it for classics.
 At the end of 1921, he was named Dux of the College and received the Halse Rogers and Schofield Scholarships.

 Morrow was awarded an exhibition in the Leaving Certificate and went up to the University of Sydney in 1922 from whence he graduated as a Bachelor of Medicine and Surgery with first-class honours in 1927.

 Career

 Early medical career

 Following his graduation, Morrow was appointed as a junior resident medical officer at Royal Prince Alfred Hospital and from 1932 was the deputy clinical superintendent.
 In 1933, he gained membership of the Royal College of Physicians.

 War service

 Morrow was commissioned as a captain with the Australian Army Medical Corps in 1929.
 Early in the Second World War he joined the Australian Imperial Force and as a lieutenant colonel he was placed in command of a medical division in the Middle East.
 After the German invasion of Greece in 1941 he served in Crete and Egypt.
 From 1942, until the end of the war, Morrow served in Katherine, Northern Territory, and Melbourne and he visited operational areas in New Guinea, New Britain, Bougainville and Borneo.
-He was promoted to temporary colonel and awarded the Distinguished Service Order and mentioned in despatches.
+He was promoted to temporary colonel and awarded the Distinguished Service Order and mentioned in dispatches.